-Product classification codes, which are used by the Census Bureau through the Automated Export System (AES) for trade statistic purposes and are also used at the country of import for assessing duties and taxes, are required for most exports.
+Product classification codes are required for most exports.
+They are used by the Census Bureau through the Automated Export System (AES) to help compile trade statistics and used by the country of import for assessing duties and taxes.

-We spoke with Adam Palmer, lead compliance consultant at Trade Compliant, to discuss the strategies exporters should use to help them find and use those codes to correctly classify their products.
+We spoke with Adam Palmer, lead compliance consultant at Trade Compliant, to discuss strategies exporters should use to find codes and correctly use them to classify their products.

 Product Classification: A Background

 Schedule B numbers are 10-digit U.S. export classification codes, and Harmonized Tariff Schedule (HTS) numbers are 10-digit U.S. import classification codes.
 Companies that are already classifying their products using HTS codes for their imports may want to use HTS classification for all of their products to eliminate the need to classify their products twice—once under HTS and once under Schedule B. That is perfectly acceptable, but keep in mind that there are certain HTS codes that can't be used for exporting.

 The correct commodity number shown in the Schedule B must be reported as part of the Electronic Export Information (EEI) filed in the Automated Export System (AES).
 A description of the merchandise, in sufficient detail to permit the verification of the Schedule B number, must also be provided in the AES, as well as other statistical data.

 Here are some things to keep in mind when it comes time to classify your products for export.

 Before attempting to classify your product, you must have its complete description and know the product’s function, composition and characteristics.
 This includes having documentation that describes its:

 - Specifications (size, thickness, etc.)